Red Mountain shines, other Mesa athletes medal at state

 That's exactly what they did.
 The Mountain Lions ran a 7:47.87 4x800 relay, about two seconds off the record set in 2008 by Desert Vista.
 But the team of Roman Smith, Matthew Hamilton, Ryan Martin and Tyler Mathews, who ran the anchor and won the individual 800 title as well as the 1600, came away with gold.

-"What can I say that hasn't been said about this kid," Red Mountain distance coach Steve Selby said in a post on X, formerly known as Twitter.
-"Tyler Mathews just finished his high school career with 13 gold medals from the state meet.
+"What can I say that hasn't been said about this kid," Red Mountain distance coach Steve Selby said in a post on X. "Tyler Mathews just finished his high school career with 13 gold medals from the state meet.
 Nine individual and four relay.
 Let that sink in.
 Greatness."

 It was a good showing overall for the Mountain Lions.
 Along with Mathews' 800 win, Hamilton placed fourth in the race.
 Those two, along with other events, allowed the Mountain Lions to place fourth overall as a team one year after winning the title.